 - Cover with plastic wrap and chill for one hour, or up to overnight, before serving.
 If serving on artichoke leaves, boil or steam the artichoke while the pate' is in the fridge.
 The cooked artichoke can also be refrigerated for a day before assembly.

 - To serve, place bite-size dollops on crackers, artichoke or lettuce.
 Using all three makes a nice presentation and gives options for individual tastes.
-Note: If using artichoke leaves, brush the leaves lightly with either olive oil or butter before topping, if desired.

 - Finish off the salmon pate" with some snippets of fresh dill (or dried), one little wedge of lemon and then add a twist of freshly ground black pepper or red pepper flakes.
 Sprinkle with a few capers, if desired.